top of page

 • After Hours Emergencies | Compass Strata

 After-hours Emergencies Peace of Mind Cover for unexpectted disruptions At Compass Strata, we understand that building emergencies don't stick to office hours.
 That's why we're proud to extend our protection to cover after-hours and public holidays.
-If you encounter a common property emergency outside regular hours, simply call us at 1300 724 814 to access our after-hours service (charges may apply).
+If you encounter a common property emergency outside regular hours, simply call 02 7229 6352 to access our after-hours service (charges apply).
 Examples of after-hours emergencies include situations like burst or blocked sewers leading to bio-waste entering common areas or living spaces, burst pipes causing water damage, broken or smashed glass in common areas, or non-operational entry/exit points (if this is the sole access) to common garages.
 However, it's essential to note that certain issues, such as locking yourself out, noise disturbances, power outages within your lot, or unauthorised parking, do not constitute emergencies and should be addressed during regular office hours.
 Please be aware that some communities may have their own specific after-hours emergency procedures, so we recommend referring to the onsite notice board for additional information.
 Call 000 in situations that require immediate assistance from police, fire, or ambulance services.
 This includes emergencies such as fires, medical emergencies, car accidents, crimes in progress, or any situation where life or property is in immediate danger.
 It's important to only use 000 for emergencies requiring urgent attention from emergency services.
-Years of Experience Request a Quote Experience tailored solutions and expertise that make a difference in your community's success.
+Request a Quote Experience tailored solutions and expertise that make a difference in your community's success.
 Elevate your Community Management experience.
 Get a Quote Community Insights A blog by Compass Strata :: Explore .
 Engage .
-Empower Compass Strata 3 min The Shocking Truth About Overcrowded Apartments and How It Affects You!
-With rising rent and cost of living pressures, overcrowded apartments may become a more prevalent issue for communities across Sydney.
-As...
-Compass Strata 3 min Stop Dumping in Your Strata: Legally Dispose of Abandoned Goods Effective management of abandoned goods in strata buildings is essential for maintaining order and cleanliness in common areas.
-As of 1...
-Compass Strata 3 min The Evolution of Apartment Design: Trends Over the Decades Apartment living has transformed dramatically over the decades, reflecting shifts in societal norms, economic conditions, technological...
+Empower Compass Strata 4 min read Silent Nights, Fun-Filled Parties: How to Rock a Christmas Bash Without Rocking the Walls The festive season is upon us, and with it comes the irresistible urge to deck the halls, pour the eggnog, and host a Christmas bash...
+Compass Strata 2 min read Why Every Apartment Investor Needs a Depreciation Report Investing in property is one of the most effective ways to build wealth and secure financial stability.
+For property investors,...
+Compass Strata 4 min read Can a Strata Committee Member Be Removed in NSW?
+Strata committees play a critical role in the management of strata schemes, representing the owners corporation in decision-making and...
 1 2 3 4 5

 View All